onzfonz/comp227/src/content/5/en/part5b.md

 }
 ```

-NOTE: If you are using Visual Studio Code together with ESLint plugin, you might need to add a workspace setting for it to work.
-If you are seeing ```Failed to load plugin react: Cannot find module 'eslint-plugin-react'``` additional configuration is needed.
-Adding the line ```"eslint.workingDirectories": [{ "mode": "auto" }]``` to settings.json in the workspace seems to work.
-See [here](https://github.com/microsoft/vscode-eslint/issues/880#issuecomment-578052807) for more information.
+> NOTICE: We may need to turn on our ESLint settings like we did in [part 3](/part3/validation_and_es_lint#configure-webstorm-with-eslint)
+> Make sure that you turn on --eslint-fix-on-save and configure the node interpreter for this new project again.
+> We may update this with additional configurations, but for now, you can ask in discord if there are any issues.

-Let's create [.eslintignore](https://eslint.org/docs/user-guide/configuring#ignoring-files-and-directories) file with the following contents to the repository root
+Let's also create [.eslintignore](https://eslint.org/docs/user-guide/configuring#ignoring-files-and-directories) file with the following contents to the repository root

 ```bash
 node_modules